RobCatalano77/Algos-and-Data-Structures/BFS.md

     while (!queue.isEmpty()) {
         int curr = queue.dequeue();
-        // if you're searching for a specific vertex, perform check here on curr List<Integer> vertices = adj[curr];
+        // if you're searching for a specific vertex, perform check here on curr
+        // or, print node like in the example above List<Integer> vertices = adj[curr];
         for (int v : vertices) {
             if (!visited[v]) {